Consensys/doc.teku/docs/how-to/prevent-slashing/detect-slashing.md

 be slashed.
 We recommend restarting Teku with [doppelganger detection](detect-doppelgangers.md) enabled.

+If you are using `systemd` to manage the Teku service, you might need to add `Restart=on-success` to your service config in order to prevent the auto restart.
+Please check [the systemd config documentation](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#Restart=) for more details.

 :::warning

 This feature is imperfect and might fail to detect slashing events rapidly.